 Don’t Ignore Money Flow

 The Money Flow Index (MFI) is a momentum indicator that measures the inflow and outflow of money into a security over a specific period of time.
 It uses price and volume to calculate trading pressure.
-Arguably, MFI is the surest way to determine the amount of money entering and leaving a particular security or market.
+Arguably, MFI is the surest way to determine the amount of money entering and leaving a particular security or market and if you’re looking to develop the best crypto trading strategy, you can’t ignore MFI.

 Similar to RSI, the index fluctuates between 0 and 100.
-In terms of Bitcoin, the best way to apply MFI is to use it as a validation tool.
+In terms of Bitcoin, the best way to apply MFI for great Bitcoin strategies is to use it as a validation tool.
 For example, if Bitcoin is making a new high, MFI should also be making a new high in order to confirm the strength of Bitcoin’s breakout into new territory.

 If Bitcoin is making a new low, MFI should also be making a new low in order to confirm the strength of Bitcoin’s breakout into new territory.